 The first thing to clarify is that it’s completely legal to access the internet through a VPN, so you don’t have anything to worry about if you download one.
-This is the case whether you’re using the VPN on a Mac, Windows, iOS, or Android device (or anything else).
+This is the case whether you’re using the VPN on an Apple device, Windows, iOS, or Android device (or anything else).

 VPNs are simply a way to redirect internet activity and keep it private from third parties – there’s nothing illegal in that practice.
 That said, it’s true that a small number of countries have restrictions on VPN activity that you should know about before traveling if you’re planning on using the internet – the big ones being China, Russia, Turkey, Iraq, and the UAE.